JamieBort/PuppyLove/README.md

 A completed commit was pushed.
 However I need to revisit this to address the following:

+- [ ] 1.
+Make this match the markup image.
+(I am 98% done)
-1. Make this look appropriate on tablets and mobile devices.
+- [ ] 2.
+Make this look appropriate on tablets and mobile devices.
 To do this Chrome's dev tools.
+- [ ] 3.
+Clean up tags (id and class) so the css consists of as few of lines of code as necessary.
-2. Make gh-pages branch (or gh_pages branch).
+- [ ] 4.
+Make gh-pages branch (or gh_pages branch).
-3. Push to gh-pages.
+- [ ] 5.
+Push to gh-pages.

 from: https://newline.theironyard.com/cohorts/15/courses/9/projects/39